2023 Solar Incentives Guide for Texarkana, AR - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Net Metering: Net metering becomes relevant once your solar system is up and running.
-If you have a net metering agreement with your Texarkana utility company, it will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some locations, this credit is dollar-for-dollar, while in others you may receive a refund equivalent to a percentage of the value.
+• Net Metering: Net metering becomes relevant after your solar system is up and running.
+If you've signed a net metering agreement with your Texarkana utility company, they will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some areas, this credit is dollar-for-dollar, while in others you may receive a refund equivalent to a percentage of the value.

 Best Technology